Financial-Times/origami/apps/website/_posts/2022-03-30-newsletter.md

 2. The first component to be developed from scratch within Storybook.
 3. The first component to release public JSX templates for consuming projects to use.

 You won't find ft-concept-button in the [Origami component registry](https://registry.origami.ft.com/components/) right now.
 Instead take a look at our work in progress [Storybook demos](https://origami.ft.com/storybook/?path=/story/components-ft-concept-button--follow-button).
 We continue to add new demos for existing components there.
-Read our previous newsletter to learn [why Storybook and JSX templates are an exciting edition to Origami components](/blog/2022/01/28/newsletter/#storybook-stories--jsx-templates).
+Read our previous newsletter to learn [why Storybook and JSX templates are an exciting addition to Origami components.](/blog/2022/01/28/newsletter/#storybook-stories--jsx-templates).

 ### More accessibility improvements